"Josh the La-Chon all grown up at 12 months old and still a handful!"

 Josh the white La-Chon (Bichon Frise / Lhasa Apso mix) all grown up at 12 months old

 Josh the La-Chon (Bichon Frise / Lhasa Apso mix) at 7 months old— "Josh is always up to mischief and is a little character.
 We had no problems in housetraining him, and found him to be very smart.
 By 4 months old we had him trained to sit, give his paw and lie down; he is very food-oriented so training simple things was easy.
 Even calling him back to the house was easy if he thought a treat was to be had!
 Now he's going through his willful stage and taking him for a walk is a real pain; he just will not come back when called if there are other dogs about, as all he wants to do is play; not even a treat will tempt him!
 I'm sure with more training and a bit of maturity he'll get there in the end.
-One thing about this hybrid, you have to watch out for its 'hairy ears'!
+One thing about this mix breed dog, you have to watch out for its 'hairy ears'!
 If you don't pluck them regularly it can lead to all sorts of problems."
 See video clip of Josh.

 Josh the La-Chon (Bichon Frise / Lhasa Apso mix) puppy at 12 weeks old

 Josh the La-Chon (Bichon Frise / Lhasa Apso mix) puppy at 11 weeks old carrying a ball in his mouth

 Lyfe the Bichon / Lhasa (La-Chon) as a puppy at 4 months old